Early help privacy notice

 This notice explains what personal data (information) we hold about you, how we collect, how we use and may share information about you.
 We are required to give you this information under data protection law.

 Who we are

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

-Early Help and Preventative Services (EHPS) comprises a range of services that offer universal, additional, intensive and specialist support to children, young people and families.
+Early Help, part of Integrated Children's Services, comprises a range of services that offer universal, additional, intensive and specialist support to children, young people and families.
 This support is offered in our open access Children’s Centres and Youth Hubs, our Early Help Units, Youth Justice Units, Pupil Referral Units, and Inclusion and Attendance services.
 We work in an integrated way with other children’s services teams in KCC and with partner organisations to ensure we deliver the best possible outcomes for children, young people and families in Kent.

 Personal information we collect and use

 Information collected by us

 In the course of providing advice and support for a child, young person and their family we collect the following personal information when you provide it to us: